If you are looking for a foolproof way to acquire quality leads and build your business, you should try combining pay per lead and SEO.

 A great thing about these strategies is that they work well together.
 By running pay per click and SEO campaigns synergistically, you get to enjoy the following benefits:

-As pay per leads and SEO campaigns make you visible in both paid and free platforms, you get to cover all bases.
+As pay per leads and SEO campaigns make you visible on both paid and free platforms, you get to cover all bases.
 No matter where the client looks, there you are.

 Apart from lead generation, your heightened visibility can help you strengthen client trust and loyalty as well.

-Placing these ads in frequently visited websites, such as Google or Facebook, can remind your potential clients to make a purchase later.
+Placing these ads on frequently visited websites like Google or Facebook can remind your potential clients to make a purchase later.
 As such, you still get a chance to close a sale even if the customers have long left your website.

-According to a study, a pause in search ads can lead to a loss of 89% of traffic.
-And even with the website’s strong visibility in search engines, it could not make up for the lost opportunities.
+According to a study, a pause in search ads can lead to 89% of traffic loss.
+And even with the website's strong visibility in search engines, it could not compensate for lost opportunities.

-You can pilot-test your keyword strategies into your ads before using it in SEO.
-Thanks to A/B testing, you can see which keywords work and which ones don’t.
+You can pilot-test your keyword strategies into your ads before using them in SEO.
+Thanks to A/B testing, you can see which keywords work and which ones don't.